Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_4_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-30 min | Databases have, at minimum, data and an index.
-Some apps also have queries and superstructure, which enables content management (CMS). | Presentation
+30 min | Databases have at minimum data and a method of querying that data.
+Indexes enable direct and fast retrieval for querying the data. | Presentation
 30 min | Indexing and profiling.
 Examine indexes and profiles in Monex. | Code lab 30 min | Using Lucene indexes.
 What are facets and fields? | Code lab

 ## 10:30–11:00: Coffee break

-## 11:00–12:30: Developing a feature
+## 11:00–12:30: Developing the model to support a feature

 Time | Topic | Type
 ---- | ---- | ----
-30 min | Add your facets and fields to the index and begin querying. | Code lab 60 min | Participants work together on preliminary code that they would like to develop into a feature. | Code lab
+30 min | Add your fields to the index and begin querying. | Code lab 60 min | Participants work together on preliminary code that they would like to develop into a feature. | Code lab

 ## 12:30–2:00: Lunch